-- c.
-Note 45 which relates to various claims and counter claims are pending before the Arbitral Tribunal. - d.
-Note 55 which states that certain balances under Loans, Advances and Trade Receivables are subject to balance confirmations. - e.
-In seven subsidiaries and three associates not audited by us and whose audit reports for financial year ending 31st March 2022 has been provided to us, the concerned auditors have emphasized in their respective audit reports that the respective subsidiaries have Capital Work in Progress consisting of a project under implementation and project advances.
-There is no progress in development activities of the projects as these projects have been kept on hold.
-(Refer Note 52). - f.
-In the subsidiary audited by us, we have stated in our audit report that the subsidiary has incurred net cash losses during the current year and the previous year.
-Consequently, the subsidiary has not recognised Deferred Tax Assets.
-However, the management is of the opinion that the Company will have sufficient amount of profit in the future years to recover the Deferred Tax Asset amounting to Rs.
-1031.10 lakhs which have been recognized up to 31.03.2019.
-(Refer Note 53)
+- i.
+Note 47 which relates to the Scheme of Amalgamation ("Scheme") of five subsidiaries filed before NCLT, Delhi. - ii.
+Note 48 to the financial statements which relates to non-provision of interest on advance received from customers as negotiations for settlement of the same in under progress. - Note No. 59 Certain balances under Loans, Advances and Trade Receivables are subject to balance confirmations. - iv.
+In two subsidiaries not audited by us and whose audit reports for financial year ending 31st March 2023 has been provided to us, the concerned auditors have emphasized that the Company has not registered itself under Goods and Services Tax and is not in compliance with the Reverse Charge Mechanism under GST.
+(Refer Note 53) - v.
+In eight subsidiaries and three associates not audited by us and whose audit reports for financial year ending 31st March 2023 has been provided to us, the concerned auditors have emphasized in their respective audit reports that the respective subsidiaries have granted Project Advances and / or have Capital Work in Progress consisting of a project under implementation and there is no progress in development activities of the project as these projects have been kept on hold.
+(Refer Note 54) - vi.
+In one subsidiary not audited by us and in anotheraudited by us, deferred tax assets have been recognized.
+In our report and the audit report of the other auditor provided to us, it was stated that the subsidiaries havecontinued to maintain its deferred tax asset inspite of incurring net cash losses during the current year and the previous year.
+However, the management is of the opinion that the Company will have sufficient amount of profit in the future years to recover the Deferred Tax Asset which have been recognized.
+(Refer Note 55)